MSc Cognitive Behavioural Psychotherapy

 |Duration||Two year (part-time)|

 Clinical workshops were excellent and well-presented.
 Helped with clinical practice, increased personal self-confidence and gave new perspectives.Recent Graduate

 MSc in Cognitive Behavioural Psychotherapy

-- This builds on existing competences in Cognitive Behavioural Psychotherapy – includes workshops on theory and clinical skills training, supervision as well as a final dissertation in Year 2.
+- This builds on existing competences in Cognitive Behavioural Psychotherapy – includes workshops on theory and clinical skills training in the treatment of complex mental health difficulties, supervision as well as a final dissertation in Year 2.

 - Up-to-date information about course fees can be found at the Academic Registry.